mlapinm/A02Nh/html6ccna/b107tabs.md

 255.254.0.0
 /27
 Table end.
-Table 13-9 Keep-Reading and Take-Exam Goals for This Chapterís Topics Before Moving to the Next Chapter Before Taking the Exam Focus OnÖ Learning how Being correct and fast
+Table 13-9 Keep-Reading and Take-Exam Goals for This Chapter‚Äôs Topics Before Moving to the Next Chapter Before Taking the Exam Focus On‚Ä¶ Learning how Being correct and fast
 Tools Allowed All Your brain and a notepad
 Goal: Accuracy 90% correct 100% correct
 Goal: Speed Any speed 15 seconds